 What can HR do about bullying?

 Obviously, prevention is better than cure.
 HR has a responsibility to lead by example and should demonstrate strong values that communicate what a culture of dignity and respect looks like.
 Consider, for example, whether or not you could describe your workplace as being ‘inclusive’.
 Are there certain initiatives or social events which are only open to select groups or individuals?
 Could this be sending a message that certain employees are valued more highly than others?
 Is the company culture one that accepts bad language or inappropriate comments?
-Even where the intention is not to cause offense, such behaviour can be damaging and cause employees to feel uncomfortable, none of which helps to create a culture of dignity and respect.
+Or things like unfair workloads or targets, criticising a competent employee, taking responsibilities away or giving trivial tasks to do, setting a person up to deliberately fail by overloading them or giving them impossible deadlines, deliberately withholding information etc. Even where the intention is not to cause offense, such behaviour can be damaging and cause employees to feel uncomfortable, none of which helps to create a culture of dignity and respect.

-Consider the employee who is routinely subjected to any of the behaviours that would amount to bullying, in a company where the culture is seen to be more relaxed about office banter or inappropriate comments.
+Consider the employee who is routinely subjected to any of the behaviours that would amount to bullying, in a company where the culture is seen to be more relaxed about office banter or inappropriate comments, or one of the many issues listed previously.
 The employee may be utterly miserable at work and yet feel they are only inviting potential ridicule for ‘not being able to take a joke’ if they were to make a complaint.
 This kind of fear could so easily stop an employee coming forward, and the behaviour is left to fester.

 The stakes are even higher for an employee with a complaint about senior management, line management or some other key person within the business.
 They may feel that by coming forward their job is on the line.
 It is possible that even a HR Manager may feel conflicted and fearful about raising the issue with senior management.
 The alleged perpetrator may try to use their power or influence to sweep matters under the carpet and may say that the employee is overreacting.
 The organisation’s relaxed culture may be used as evidence that no harm was meant.
 Yet, harm may have been caused.
 HR must be able to critically review existing practices within an organisation and take a firm stand and lead on what will not be tolerated.

 In order to promote a safe and comfortable working environment, HR departments would do well to familiarise themselves with the new Code of Practice.
-Some actionable steps would be to review and update existing practices, arrange Dignity and Respect training for all staff, arrange management training, appoint Support Contact people where possible, and look at putting together a panel of suitably trained and qualified investigators (internal and external) in the event of a workplace investigation.
+Some actionable steps would be to review and update existing practices in consultation with employees, arrange Dignity and Respect training for all staff, arrange management training, appoint Support Contact people, and look at putting together a panel of suitably trained and qualified investigators (internal and external) in the event of a workplace investigation.
 Such actions should also be backed up with consistent messaging across all levels of the organisation, inclusive signage throughout the workplace, and induction training for all new staff.